checkly/jamstack-deploy/README.md

 4. [ ] A vs. B view (compare providers)
 5. [ ] Test, tests and more tests 😅

 > Want to add something to the backlog?
-Create a an issue [here](https://github.com/checkly/jamstack-deploy/issues).
+Create an issue [here](https://github.com/checkly/jamstack-deploy/issues).

 ## 🧑‍💻 Development
 ```bash